CAR T-Cell Therapy: A Healthcare Professional's Guide - Manufacturing

 Learn More: CAR T-Cell Mechanism of Action

-Axicabtagene ciloleucel (KTE-C19) from Kite Pharma was the first CAR T-cell therapy submitted to the FDA for approval in March 2017.
-For the current submission, axicabtagene ciloleucel has been studied in relapsed or chemotherapy-refractory B-cell non-Hodgkin lymphoma (B-NHL) patients who are ineligible for autologous stem cell transplant (ASCT).
-If approved, Kite plans to commercially launch axicabtagene ciloleucel in 2017.
+Axicabtagene ciloleucel (Yescarta) from Kite Pharma/Gilead was FDA-approved on October 18, 2017.
+For this application, Yescarta was studied in relapsed or chemotherapy-refractory B-cell non-Hodgkin lymphoma (B-NHL) patients who are ineligible for autologous stem cell transplant (ASCT).
+Kite Pharma will commercially launch Yescarta in 2017.

 The manufacturing of CAR T-cell therapy is both astounding and complicated at the same time.
 A bioengineering feat, the CAR T-cells are constructed from the patient's own T lymphocytes to boost their cancer-killing ability, and then re-infused back into the patient with directions to target and kill the cancer cells.

-CAR T-cells are also under study for B-cell acute lymphoblastic leukemia (B-ALL), and chronic lymphocytic leukemia (CLL), as well as in numerous solid tumor trials.
+CAR T-cell therapies are also under study for B-cell acute lymphoblastic leukemia (B-ALL), and chronic lymphocytic leukemia (CLL), as well as in numerous solid tumor trials.

 How Are CAR T-Cells Manufactured?

 CAR T-cell therapy involves a biomedical engineering process:

 - Leukapheresis: The patient's T-cells are harvested through apheresis in the hospital and separated from other blood components such as red blood cell, platelets and monocytes.
 The amounts of specific subsets of T cells, such as CD4 and CD8 may be optimized; however, the optimal subsets of T-cells to improve efficacy and limit toxic effects are still under study.